nafarlee/git-good/README.md

 Tell `git` to `checkout` to `-t`rack the `remote-branch-name` locally, and then `checkout` each file in the `remote-branch`

-Git technically has to have a local copy of any history you want to work on, so if there is a remote branch you don't reference locally, this command simultaneously downloads that branch, creating a local reference, switches to it, and then checks out each file
+git technically has to have a local copy of any history you want to work on, so if there is a remote branch you don't reference locally, this command simultaneously downloads that branch, creating a local reference, switches to it, and then checks out each file

 --------------------------------------------------------------------------------